 Evaluation by N Randall of SCAU recorded an undated pit, possibly an earth oven, and two unstratified flint cores of Mesolithic or Neolithic date.
 Across the centre of the site were large areas of ground disturbance that probably related to the 20th century use of the site as military barracks, and the impact of a railway line that traversed the site during the inter-war period.

-Evaluation by N Randall of SCAU revealed evidence of modern truncation but no finds or features of archaeological significance.
+Evaluation by N Taylor of OA revealed features associated with the early 20th century development of the site, but no finds or features of archaeological interest.

 Evaluation by J Winfer of AOC revealed features of modern date.
 No significant earlier archaeological remains were encountered.

 Historic building recording by L Prosser for SCAU.
 The two principal buildings were of early 20th century date, later augmented by structures in the 1950s–70s that created a continuous industrial complex with smaller associated buildings.
 Several of these are probably also of early 20th century date.
 The earliest buildings were fairly technologically advanced, employing lightweight steel-framed construction with pink Fletton brick infill.
 Subsequent modification and development was traceable through the 20th century, with later augmentation and remodelling of the older buildings.

 Watching brief by Z Pozorski for AS revealed modern truncation and a modern pit.

 Evaluation by L Capon and R Ives of AOC revealed burials that had no surviving above-ground grave memorials.
 The burials could not be dated although the main phase of cemetery use was from 1843 to 1896 with some continued use of family graves up to 1968.

 Evaluation by D Hopkinson of ASE revealed a number of features of modern origin, and two undated features, the nature of which suggests they represent tree-throw hollows or evidence of animal burrowing.